How to Take Down a Website

 Create a Farewell Page

 Keeping a website up does come with costs, like web hosting and domain name expenses.
-So, it’s tempting to just cancel everything right away.
+So, it’s tempting to just cancel everything right away to take down a website.
 Here is what happens when you do that:

 Ouch!
-That’s not a good look… For those of you who have served your communities for years, and who don’t want to simply disappear here’s a better idea:
+That’s not a good look… For those of you who have served your communities for years, and who don’t want to simply disappear, here’s a better idea to take down a website the right way:

 Format your home page with a farewell and thank you message to your client community.
 That way, anyone who lands on your site will know what’s up instead of wondering what on earth ever happened to you.